hapax/hapax.github.io/assets/visual-qft.md

 already know the solution.
 Consider a graph $y = f(x)$ on the Cartesian plane.
-You can add functions together and multiply them by real numbers, and this turns them into a vector space!
+You can add functions together and multiply them by real numbers, and this turns the set of functions into a vector space!
 Moreover, it's an *infinite-dimensional* vector space, since we can think of each point $x$ as a basis vector.